 Why do my two-strand twists look different from a tutorial I saw online?

-This is why in this post, I will be sharing 60 different two-strand twists hairstyles that shows the versatility of this hairstyle on different hair length and texture.
+This is why in this post, I will be sharing 60 different two-strand twist hairstyles that show how versitile this hairstyle is on different hair length and texture.
 So while this blog focuses on 4c hair, I have decided to also show how two-strand twists look on looser hair textures like type 3 hair.
 This way, you can have a more realistic expectation of how your twists should turn out, the next time you twist your hair.

 Are two-strand twists a protective hairstyle?